 When to visit the Royal Greenhouses of Laeken?

 The Royal Greenhouses of Laeken are opened to the public for only 3 weeks a year, in the middle of spring.
 Usually that’s the last 2 weeks of April and the first week of May.
-In 2018 the Royal Greenhouses were opened from April 21st until May 13th.
-The dates for 2019 aren’t publicly known yet, but we’ll keep you posted!
+The exact opening times are announced in the January.
+You can find them below.

 Because the Royal Greenhouses are only open for a limited period, it can get pretty busy.
 It’s probably best to visit on a weekday, as most people are working then.
 We visited on a holiday and had to queue both to enter the Royal Domain of Laeken and inside the greenhouses.
 It was tricky to take photographs without other people in it, and we weren’t really able to stop wherever we liked, but rather had to go with the flow of the crowd.